 To date, other than as disclosed herein, most of the operators of the projects underlying the Company's interests have not disclosed any material impact from the COVID-19 pandemic on the projects underlying such interests.
-However, many of such operators have disclosed cost-cutting measures and operational changes to protect employees, with many operators enacting remote working protocols.
+However, many of such operators have disclosed operational changes to protect employees, with many operators enacting remote working protocols.